NatashaKamami/Machine-Learning-1/Capstone_Project/README.md

 # ANALYSIS OF BANK MARKETING CAMPAIGN SUCCESS
 ## Problem Statement: Predicting the likelihood that a customer will subscribe to a term deposit.
+A **term deposit**, also known as a fixed deposit, is a type of financial product offered by banks or financial institutions where an individual deposits a certain amount of money for a fixed period at a predetermined interest rate.

 ## Data Overview:
 The Data used is from: https://archive.ics.uci.edu/dataset/222/bank+marketing.